 A rare chance to hear her discuss the role of the supernatural in fiction.
 If you have read The Vintner’s Luck or seen the movie or more recently, read her highly acclaimed Dreamhunter & Dreamquake novels, don’t miss hearing her speak.

-Elizabeth will be speaking at Our City O-Tautahi, find out more on the Women on air website.
+Elizabeth will be speaking at Our City O-Tautahi, find out more on the Women on air podcasts.

 The New Zealand Post Book Awards (formerly the Montana New Zealand Book Awards) have just been announced.